AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

  Open notes.txt in text editor and add commands that you need to execute in order to:
  1. turn a new folder into git repository,
  2. track changes to a file with Git.
- Save your changes and track your changes with Git.
+ Save your changes and commit your changes with Git.
+You can use "added git commands" as your commit message
 ```
 >**Solution**
 >